 8. Add accomplishments.

-Highlight “extras” that might have fallen off your resume in the Accomplishments section—for example, continuing education in your area of interest (like Python classes or additional certifications) and honors or awards not mentioned elsewhere.
+Highlight “extras” that might have fallen off your resume in the Featured section or the Honors & Awards section—for example, continuing education in your area of interest (like Python classes or additional certifications) and achievements not mentioned elsewhere.

 9. Follow your leaders.